Surviving infidelity is possible. I found these nuggets of wisdom from www.surviving adultery.com:

 2. Simplify: during more stressful and low energy times, keep life simple, attending to say 5 or so activities per day.

 3. Keep occupied as much as possible – make a schedule with exercise in it, stay in contact with friends, make new acquaintances/friends, list things you can do.
 Know that to begin anything is often better than to think.
 Surviving infidelity sometimes means keeping busy while waiting for something to happen.

 4. Now is the only time there is.
 Don’t spend too much time dwelling on the negatives of the past or the perceived problems in the future.
-Likely these perceptions regarding past and future are false or distorted.
+Likely these perceptions regarding the past and the future are false or distorted.
 Surviving infidelity requires you to come back to the present constantly.

 5. Keep one focus, not 4 or 5.
 Do one activity at a time, and engage in it, enjoy it – rather than becoming anxious re everything you have to do.
 (Keep lists so you can let go of outstanding things).